nus-cs2113-AY2122S1/tp/docs/team/suibianp.md

 Annotations allow further conformance to the open-close principle by keeping everything task-related inside its class and eliminate the need to modify an overall class each time a new type is added.

 Moreover, it also allows further third-party plugin development by taking advantage of the dynamic linking nature.

+As such, a functional commit was implemented based upon this concept.
+There was also an attempt to integrate annotation proprocessors and add that to Gradle to guarantee a certain level of compile-time check on the annotations.

 ##### Considerations